Gray Hair Coloring

 The bad news: The premature graying problem is largely genetic.
 Hair follicles contain pigment cells that produce melanin, which gives your tresses their color.
 When your body stops generating melanin, hair presents itself as gray, white, or silver.
 (Melanin also provides moisture, so when less is produced, hair becomes brittle and loses its bounce.) ….
 Race and ethnicity play a role in the graying timeline, too: Whites typically start to notice gray strands around age 35, while African-Americans tend to be 40 when it begins. ….
 Still, more tangible factors could be at play.
 Poor nutrition, for example, is thought to affect the production of melanin.
 Specifically, that means getting too little protein, vitamin B12, and the amino acid phenylalanine.
 Maintaining a balanced, healthy diet could help keep color robust.
 (As for that old theory that stress triggers gray, though?
 No scientific proof supports it.)
 Occasionally, an underlying medical condition could be to blame. ….

 While there’s not much you can do to stop or slow the graying process, you can decide how to deal with it: keep it, get rid of it, spruce it up.
-“Age doesn’t matter when you see those first gray strands,” says Barros, a colorist at Gerard Bollei Salon in New York.
+“Age doesn’t matter when you see those first gray strands,” says a master colorist at Gerard Bollei Salon in New York.
 “But unlike the limited, damaging choices of yesteryear, today’s treatments range from the understated to the dramatic and everything in between.
 Most of my younger clients start to have fun with the range of choices, which cancels out their initial angst.” ….

 If you’re determined to bring back the brown (or black or red or blonde), all-over color is the most common and perhaps simplest solution.
 Or go the highlights route … rather than concealing it, a growing number of women are visiting the salon to enhance their gray.
 That means adding strategically placed silver or platinum strands throughout the head, particularly around the face.